 Here's a blog from a trip I took in the Quebec area...if you make it that far!
 We like to do different things...

 http://www.travelblog.org/North-America/Canada/Quebec/blog-233557.html over 6 years agoAnswered by Janet E. Dore via Travellr.com

 Thanks everyone for all your help...
-Jen xx about 6 years agoAnswered by Jen via Travellr.com
+Jen xx over 6 years agoAnswered by Jen via Travellr.com